ABsolutelyWeb/IonicAppOnePercent/README.md

 NOTE: This was only tested on my 2 Android devices.

 1% Better is a life hacks hybrid mobile app that I made that I personally use everyday.
 It was created through Ionic using the Reddit API to pull information from the /r/lifehacks subreddit.
-To check this app out, open up Ionic View on your device and type the ID: 367A270C
+To check this app out, open up Ionic View on your device and type the ID: 367A270C to preview it.

 **ALL TECHNOLOGIES INVOLVED:**